voder-ai/eslint-plugin-traceability/docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md

 ## Relationship to User-Facing Guarantees

-This known error is limited to dev-only release tooling and does not change the security guarantees described in the README and user documentation.
+This known error is limited to dev-only release tooling and does not change the security guarantees described in the README, user documentation, or the canonical security policy in `SECURITY.md`.
 The vulnerable `glob` and `brace-expansion` instances are only executed inside GitHub Actions during semantic-release; they are never run when users install or run `eslint-plugin-traceability` or `traceability-maint`.

 The combination of `npm audit --omit=dev --audit-level=high` and `dry-aged-deps` checks is what allows the project to assert that published versions do not ship with known high-severity vulnerabilities in their **production** dependency tree.
-Because the affected code is confined to CI release automation and excluded from the published runtime dependencies, the security posture promised to end users remains intact.
+Because the affected code is confined to CI release automation and excluded from the published runtime dependencies, the security posture promised to end users in `SECURITY.md` remains intact.